January 16th. 2011

 Whether we are called technical writers, technical communicators or any other label, we are referring to professionals who can transfer the knowledge of software or hardware engineers into clearly understood instructions or explanations.
 To do that successfully, we have to know the language well, be able to express the subject at the level of the intended reader and guide and instruct the reader in a form that is clear and concise.

 The discussion about split infinitives brought up a very relevant point on the qualifications of a technical writer: competency in English.
 IMO, a writer in English should ideally have a complete command of the language and the jargon used in the particular field of the employer.
-I know of writers that use words that are common to a small group of people but unfamiliar to a wider and more universal audience.
+I know of writers who use words that are common to a small group of people but unfamiliar to a wider and more universal audience.
 Therefore, the language used must be clear and unambiguous.
 Technical writers may also be required to be proficient, to a certain degree, in media such as graphics, diagrams, videos, presentations, according to the requirements of the job.

 We have to test a candidate for suitability, based on the resume, the interview and the results of the tests.
 We can assume that the resume may not be fully reliable, and the interview, even when there are several interviewers, can be misleading.
 Therefore, we must rely on the tests to wean out the unsuitable.
 Testing candidates should be well-thought out and thorough.